osgi/osgi/org.osgi.test.cases.zigbee/README.md

-The *zigbee-ct-template.xml* file must contain a formal representation of the ZigBee Host, the ZigBee Nodes, ZigBee Endpoints and Clusters of the real ZigBee devices used during the CT.
+The *zigbee-ct-template.xml* file must contain a formal representation of the ZigBee Host, the ZigBee Nodes, ZigBee Endpoints and Clusters of the real ZigBee devices checked during while the CT operates.

 Its schema file (*zigbee-ct.xsd*) contains also the types definition and some documentation.
 Some additional information are also provided in the following:

-* The *discoveryTimeout* attribute in *<host>* element is used as a maximum time (expressed in milliseconds) the CT waits for a ZigBeeNode or a ZigBeeEndppoint service during the discovery tests.
-The *discoveryTimeout* value is implementation dependent.
+* The *discoveryTimeout* attribute in *<host>* element is used as a maximum time (expressed in milliseconds) the CT waits for the ZigBeeNodes the
+  ZigBeeEndpoints services during the discovery tests.
+The *discoveryTimeout* value is implementation dependent and must be configured according the expected discovery time of the actual implementation.

 * The *invokeTimeout* attribute in *<host>* element is used as a maximum time (expressed in milliseconds) the CT waits for the resolution of any API method